 What Stands Out: Perspective.
-Where most typography blogs are written by a type designer’s perspective, Typewolf is written by designer, Jeremiah Shoaf, who wanted a typography from the perspective of the people who use the fonts every day.
+Where most typography blogs are written by a type designer’s perspective, Typewolf is written by designer, Jeremiah Shoaf, who wanted a typography blog written from the perspective of the people who use the fonts every day.

 Typeroom calls itself "an online platform for the Typophile Generation" and their tagline is “Glorifying Eclectic Typography” so don’t expect to show up here to read a piece written in worship of Helvetica.
-You will find type related news from obscure corners of the industry as well as beautiful inspiration pieces, histories, and profiles on artists and designers.
+You will find type-related news from obscure corners of the industry as well as beautiful inspiration pieces, histories, and profiles on artists and designers.

 What Stands Out: Quirky.
 This site is dedicated to being different and it does so beautifully.

 A great resource for both typography as well as icons, Typetoken is a collaboration between two graphic designers and a web developer so you get perspective from both sides.
-It’s a great site for inspiration and keeping up with trends, as they do features on both mainstream typography and iconography as well as cutting-edge design.
+It’s a great site for inspiration and keeping up with trends, as they do features on both mainstream typography and iconography as well as cutting edge design.

 What Stands Out: Duality.
 The designer/developer dichotomy gives a nice rounded perspective on things.

-You’ll mostly find hand drawn fonts and typography featured on this eclectic site.
+You’ll mostly find hand-drawn fonts and typography featured on this eclectic site.
 The majority of the work is original typographic design and lettering created by four friends in an effort to inspire and share with the design community.

 What Stands Out: Big.
 Bold.
 Splashy.
 This site eschews thumbnails in favor of full-page images, making it a rich feast for the eyes.